 o Refugees and those granted leave to remain in the UK but cannot meet their financial requirements for accessing or continuing their education.

-o Studying up to their first university degree, and
+o Studying up to their first university degree,

 o Subject to immigration control with no access to student finance (for example, asylum-seekers, undocumented young people, survivors of modern-day slavery and trafficking).